bytemind-de/d4-tools/README.md

 To compare different variants of your build and test changes you can **open multiple calculators** next to each other and easily **store, load and export the data** (as JSON files).

 URL: https://bytemind-de.github.io/apps/d4/damage.html

+**Typical questions** to answer with this calculator:
+- _What is the total damage per hit I can expect when using skill A with a fully charged aspect B and overpower + critical hit?_
+- _What is better with my current gear, +50% critical damage or 80 more strength?_

 ### Ideas to improve it